Cervical cancer is treated in our Gynecology Oncology Program within the Upstate Cancer Center.

-It is not clear exactly what causes changes in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and the environment.

-- Multiple sexual partners
+- Having many sexual partners or unprotected sex

-- Sexual activity prior to age 18
+- Sexual activity before age 18

-- Bleeding between regular menstrual periods
+- Bleeding between menstrual periods

-- Bleeding after sexual intercourse, douching, or a pelvic exam
+- Bleeding after sex, douching, or a pelvic exam

 - Vaginal bleeding after menopause

-- Increased vaginal discharge that is not blood
+- Increased vaginal discharge

 Tests may include: